andriani-st/mitsuba3-util/README.md

 # mitsuba3-util

+The purpose of mitsuba3-util is to simplify the use of mitsuba3 for rendering images and extend its output options.

-This util integrates mitsuba3 and provides a number of options to create rendered images or animations of objects.
+The util integrates mitsuba3 and provides a number of options to create rendered images or animations of objects.
 Also, some more specilised applications were created as described in the README files in stained_glass, filigree and cylinder_orderings folders.

 ## Prerequisites
 - Python